sylphlab/zen/memory-bank/progress.md

-# Latest Benchmark & Size Results (Post Type Refactor - 2025-04-16)
+# Latest Benchmark & Size Results (Post Listener Removal - 2025-04-17)

 ## Refactoring (Type Safety - Remove `any`)
 - **Completed:** Reviewed all `.ts` files in `packages/zen-core/src`.
 - Replaced `any` with generics (including `Args` for `TaskAtom`), overloads (`get`, `subscribe`), or `unknown` where feasible.
-- Retained some internal `any` where strict typing was impractical (e.g., `deepMapInternal`, `internalUtils`, WeakMap keys/values).
+- Retained some internal `any` where strict typing was impractical.
 - Resolved resulting type errors via inlining or casting.

 ## Refactoring (Remove Patching) - Previous